bayardw/IdentityServer4.Authorization.Code/README.md

 If the authentication with the IdP goes well, the client home/index page will enumerate the claims passed in on the Access Token.

+## Technology Stack Choices
+The choice between IdentityServer3 and IdentityServer4 was almost arbitrary.
+The example client project worked with both.
+In the end, IdentityServer4 won out because getting logging output and therefore debugging was marginally easier; problems show up right away in the command line window.

+The choice of Owin (.Net Framework, pre-Core) for the client was purely for expediency.
+The project that drove the initial coding required calling into some legacy code that proved harder in .Net Core.

+## IdentityServer4
+The primary role of an Identity Provider (Idp) is to verify that a user is who they claim to be.
+Knowing that doesn't always provide all the clues as to how a robust provider like IdentityServer4 operates.
+IdentityServer4 also:
+-- Provides screens where user can enter their username and password -- Authorizing various actions (e.g. posting to some site) -- Interfaces with user database
+-- Keeps the user logged into the Idp itself using Cookie Middleware or similar

+## Further Reading

 ## Acknowledgments